In Focus – Current Topics and Background Information

 For two reasons: many customers certify HELLER machines as providing longer productivity than the competition.
 This requires in turn that HELLER remains a partner to its customers over the machine’s entire service life, so that the machine can be modified to suit changed framework conditions.
 The numerous optimisation and upgrade packages available constitute an essential element of the HELLER philosophy.

 Retrofit "Made by HELLER": new possibilities for existing HELLER machines

-The solid mechanical construction of HELLER machines guarantees longterm precision far beyond the depreciation period.
-After a service life of many operating hours, a machine tool's production performance and precision no longer satisfy current requirements.
-The original HELLER Retrofit factory overhaul restores your existing machines to state-of-the-art condition.
-A factory overhaul by HELLER Services pays dividends for older machines of HELLER Automotive and HELLER Machines.
-Not only will we restore the performance of your machine,we will also increase productivity by up to 20 %.
+The robust mechanical construction of HELLER machines guarantees long-term precision far beyond the depreciation period.
+However, after a service life of many operating hours, a machine tool’s production performance and precision often no longer satisfy current requirements.

 HELLER expands 5-axis C series

 Milling and turning in a single setup with workpiece weights of up to 4,000kg is anything but standard.
 For performing multitasking processes on large workpieces HELLER has now expanded its 5-axis C series, integrating HELLER DNA such as high chip removal rate and reliability.